paldhous/ucb/2016/dataviz/md_raw/class4.md

 ![](img/class4_12.jpg)

-You workspace contains one repo, which is an automated GitHub tutorial.
+Your workspace contains one repo, which is an automated GitHub tutorial.
 Complete this in your own time if you wish.
 It will repeat many of the steps we will explore today.

 ### Your first repository